zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/DataOps/_index.md

   ![Screenshot showing connection to AKS SQL Managed Instance using Microsoft SQL Server Management Studio (SSMS)](./ssms_aks_connection.png)

 - Connect also to the nested SQL server using the details you got from Azure Data Studio.
-Use the username and password you entered when provisioning ArcBox.
+Use the password you entered when provisioning ArcBox.

   ![Screenshot showing opening a new connection on the SQL server using Microsoft SQL Server Management Studio (SSMS)](./ssms_connect.png)